 Dating can be a source of incredible highs — and equally devastating lows.
-When things don’t go as planned or you’re dumped without ceremony, finding solace in alcohol can be a powerful temptation.
+When things don’t go as planned, or you’re dumped without ceremony, finding solace in drugs or alcohol can be a powerful temptation.
 But even the highs can be dangerous.

 You’re Probably Not Great Dating Material Yet

-Chances are, after years of abusing drugs and alcohol, the external circumstances of your life aren’t in the best shape.
+Chances are, after years of alcohol and drug abuse, the external circumstances of your life aren’t in the best shape.
 Some people struggle with chronic disease as a direct result of their alcoholism.
-At the very least, you probably have a beer belly, dress badly, have a rancid fridge and a cluttered apartment.
+At the very least, you probably have a beer belly, dress badly, have a rancid fridge, and a cluttered apartment.

 Early Recovery is About Unlearning Sexually Risky Behaviors